ucsc-ospo/ucsc-ospo.github.io/README.md

 This website is based on [Hugo Blox](https://hugoblox.com), a website framework using [Hugo](https://github.com/gohugoio/hugo) that can be deployed with GitHub and Netlify.
 The theme of the OSPO website is the [Research Group Theme](https://research-group.netlify.app/).

 **Important:** The website is using a Bootstrap-styled version of a Hugo Blox template.
 Therefore, the [Bootstrap documentation site](https://bootstrap.hugoblox.com/) is relevant here.
 New templates are now Tailwind-styled.
-It might also be the reason why this website tends to throw errors with Hugo versions greater than `0.119.0`.
+This website tends to throw errors with Hugo versions greater than `0.119.0` -- possibly due to lack of maintenance of its Bootstrap-styled template.